top of page

 1. Identity System

-• Logo architecture and hierarchy
+• logo architecture and hierarchy

-• Metallic and finish specifications
+• material and finish specifications

 Luxury beauty visual identity presentation showing logo system, color palette, and typography hierarchy.